(This post on Disney’s Star Wars Galaxy’s Edge was written prior to the opening of Galaxy’s Edge. Updates at the bottom of the article.)

 Galaxy’s Edge aka Star Wars Land is opening at the Disneyland Resort in less than one year.
 The same land in Disney World will open soon after.
 In Disneyland, this will leave a void in Tomorrowland which has become predominantly Star Wars themed.
-Instead, the franchise finally gets its own home right at the nexus between Frontierland and Fantasyland.
+Instead, Disney’s Star Wars franchise finally gets its own home right at the nexus between Frontierland and Fantasyland.

 The Setting for Galaxy’s Edge